Ground-mounted solar panels

 Ground-mounted solar systems are often the best choice.

-There is a chance that your roof is not large enough to accommodate an array of solar panels that is able to meet your electricity consumption.
-Ground-mounted solar panels, on the other hand can be adapted to meet your electricity consumption without the restrictions of a rooftop system.
+There is a chance that your roof is not large enough to accommodate an array of solar panels that can meet your electricity consumption.
+Ground-mounted solar systems however, can be scaled to meet your power needs without the restrictions of rooftop solar systems.

 Solar Panel Houston